Constitution and By-Laws

 The notice of the annual meeting shall be given in writing, stating the time and place of holding such meeting, and sent to each member, with postage prepaid thereon by mail or e-mail, at the address as above provided or by advertisement for two (2) successive weeks immediately preceding the time for holding such meeting in a newspaper published in the City of Manhattan, stating the time and place of holding such meeting.
 Such meeting shall be held by such members as shall attend in person.

 The Board of Directors shall be elected prior to the annual meeting.
-One (1) Director shall be elected in each of the four (4) K-State Research and Extension Program Areas, plus one agent selected at-large before the annual meeting, every other year.
-The Northwest and Northeast shall elect in odd years while the Southwest, Southeast and At-Large shall elect in even years.
+One (1) Director shall be elected in each of the three (3) K-State Research and Extension Program Regions (East, Central, West), plus one agent from Horticulture, one agent selected at-large, plus the retiring President of the KACAA.
+The East and West shall elect in even years while the Central, Horticulture and At-Large shall elect in odd years.

 Article VII Committees